ssmirr/appdev-chapters/active-record.md

 Contact.where({ :first_name => "Mickey" }).or(Contact.where({ :last_name => "Betina" }))
 ```

-This may look a little funny, but we chain `.or` onto the end of one collection; and pass it an _entire_ query as its argument, starting from the class.
-Then, it merges both result sets and returns them merged into one collection.
+This may look a little funny.
+We tack `.or` onto the end of one collection, and the argument to `.or` is an _entire query_, starting from the class again.
+The return value is both collections merged together.

 ### where.not(this)